Some Hearts: Singles

+Tour

 To promote Some Hearts, Underwood embarked on her very first solo tour, which was called Carrie Underwood: Live 2006.
 The tour started April 4, 2006 and ended November 30 of the same year.

+20th Anniversary Edition

+In May 2025, Underwood announced a vinyl special edition of the album to commemorate twenty years since the album's debut.
+Available for pre-order on November 14 through Target, ahead of the album's anniversary date, it features an all-new alternate cover, an exclusive photo booklet, and four live tracks from her 2005 session at Nashville's Blackbird Studios.

 Critical reception

-The album received positive reviews from music critics.
+The album received mixed reviews from music critics, with most of them criticizing the slick production and lyrical content.

 Penny Rondinella of About.com gave a positive review to the album, awarding it with a four-and-a-half stars out of five and said: "American Idol Season 4 winner Carrie Underwood's debut album is just as expected, a country feel with some pop added to it.
 Lots of variety in her vocals, which tells me she has true talent."
-AllMusic gave it 4 out of 5 stars and classified the album as "anthemic country pop, ideal for either country or adult contemporary radio, with none of the delightful tackiness of Shania Twain—and her debut album, Some Hearts, not only hits this mark exactly, it's better than either album Hill has released since Breathe in 1999."
-It also praised Underwood's vocal performance and found that "she sounds equally convincing on such sentimental fare as 'Jesus, Take the Wheel' as on the soaring pop 'Some Hearts,' and even if she doesn't exactly sound tough on the strutting 'Before He Cheats,' she does growl with a fair amount of passion."
+AllMusic gave it 4 out of 5 stars and classified the album as "as anthemic country pop", suited for both country and adult contemporary radio, noting that Underwood's debut effectively captured this balance and showcased her strong vocal performance.
+It further stated that Underwood delivered a convincing performance across different styles, sounding equally at ease on emotional tracks like "Jesus, Take the Wheel" and the soaring pop-driven "Some Hearts," while bringing a passionate edge to "Before He Cheats."
+USA Today wrote that Underwood "understands the difference between vocal pyrotechnics and genuine interpretation", noting that while Some Hearts includes a few showy pop moments, it also reveals a "refreshing genuineness" and maturity that highlights her growth and potential as an artist.